-The Awards were launched last year as part of Oxford Brookes’ commitment to supporting both research-active academics and the aims of the recently revised Research and Knowledge Exchange Strategy 2016-2020.
+The Awards were launched in 2016as part of Oxford Brookes’ commitment to supporting both research-active academics and the aims of the Research and Knowledge Exchange Strategy 2016-2020.

 The funding provides Professor Butt with greater research time to work on a new book which will present a unique assessment of the development of research in geography education.
 It will address the persistent questions of concern to geography educationists regarding what and how to teach geography, and why this matters in our rapidly changing world.